Euphredes/Greanleaf/README.txt

 and her. this charges the desire.

 XIV.
-what i place attention on will create protection against what i don't place attention on.
+what I place attention on will create protection against what I don't place attention on.

 XV.
-i sway my shoulders left and right such that my head to feet feel like a flower in the breeze.
+I sway my shoulders left and right such that my head to feet feel like a flower in the breeze.

 XVI.
-i leave things behind as an exchange system.
+I leave things behind as an exchange system.

            Songs